-However, here’s a question: How could either ancient author know about pre-historical events when they happened thousands of years before they lived?
-Neither the author of genesis or the Mesopotamian authors could do proper historical research in the normal sense of that word, like Luke did for Luke-Acts.
+However, here’s a question: How could either ancient author, Hebrew or pagan Mesopotamian, know about pre-historical events when they happened thousands of years before either one lived?
+Neither the biblical author of Genesis nor the Mesopotamian authors could do proper historical research in the normal sense of the terms, like Luke did for Luke-Acts.
 So Gen. 1-11 are–and must be and can only be–free interpretations.

 Next, Daniel C. Harlow is professor of biblical and early Jewish studies at Calvin College, a conservative institution.
 He provides more details than Hoffmeier’s table.[vi]

 Though I object to the “magic trees” (on the right, third row), I have to say that if there is no direct borrowing, then the author of Genesis breathed the religious air that was thick with the same ideas floating around in the Mesopotamian world.